Requirements

 Capture the network traffic of a single device

-, specify the name of the isolated interface and the IP address of the device:
+Use tcpdump, specify the name of the isolated interface and the IP address of the device:

-with the IP address of the device whose traffic you want to capture[PCAP file]
+[isolated interface]with the name of the isolated interface[device IP address]with the IP address of the device whose traffic you want to capture[PCAP file]with the name of the file that will contain the network traffic

 Press Ctrl+C to stop the capture.

-ℹ️ How to capture the network traffic of a device
+How to capture the network traffic of a device

-is the IP address of the device and the network traffic will be saved in the file /tmp/traffic.pcap
+In this example, the name of the isolated network interface is wg0, 10.8.0.2 is the IP address of the device and the network traffic will be saved in the file /tmp/traffic.pcap.

 tcpdump: listening on wg0, link-type RAW (Raw IP), snapshot length 262144 bytes ^C476 packets captured 476 packets received by filter 0 packets dropped by kernel